22 - 25 October 2026

 Friday 24 October, Millennium Forum, 7.30pm

-Using their voices and every other conceivable part of the body that can be used as a sound space, this electrifying seven-member French troupe delivers a genre-defying blend of jazz, pop, funk, soul and world music, all performed through rhythm, movement, and vocal energy alone.
+Using their voices and every other conceivable part of the body that can be used as a sound space, this electrifying seven-member French troupe delivered a genre-defying blend of jazz, pop, funk, soul and world music, all performed through rhythm, movement, and vocal energy alone.

 They call it “Body Pop Music”, an extraordinary, high-octane performance style that is as visually captivating as it is musically inventive.
 Fast-paced, funny, and endlessly surprising, their shows have wowed audiences across the globe.

-HUMANOPHONES presents ANTROPUS, an “alternative” and Soul Pop Concert entirely produced by the body.
-An eco-friendly – anatomical & jubilant odyssey 100% Human Made.
+In this concert, Humanophones presented ANTROPUS, an “alternative” and Soul Pop Concert produced entirely by the body.
+An eco-friendly, anatomical and jubilant odyssey, 100% Human Made.
+Guaranteed AI-Free Ingredients: Voice, body percussion, beat box, dance, and good humor!

 Cathedral Light 20 | 25 with Codetta and New Dublin Voices